Your shopping cart is empty!

 Think about what went wrong.
 Why did you fall back into your old habits?
 For someone trying to lose weight, eating out at a restaurant is a real challenge, for example.
 For someone trying to quit smoking, socialising with people who love to smoke is difficult.

-We’ve seen that setting a resolution for the New Year is a tough ask.
-It is also something some people achieve every year.
-Just imagine how wonderful it would be on New Year’s Eve this year if you could look back and say, ‘Hey, that was a tough journey, and I tripped up a few times, but I made it!’
+Creating a new intention or goal is the easy part, following through and taking action is where it can get tricky but remember that people achieve the very same goal as you every year.
+Can you imagine how wonderful it would be to look back 6 months from now and say, ‘Hey, that was a tough journey, and I tripped up a few times, but I made it!’
 Or, you might say, ‘I never thought I would do it, and I failed here and there, and it was harder than I thought, but I made it!’

 You know, you might even say, ‘I didn’t quite achieve my goal, but I tried all year and I’m nearly there!’
-Wouldn’t that be marvellous?
+Wouldn’t that feel amazing?

 AUTHOR: LEANNA DOOLIN